-As a response to the pest’s merciless invasion, travellers have invented quite a few myths on how to avoid and get rid of them.
+As a response to the pest’s merciless invasion, travelers have invented quite a few myths on how to avoid and get rid of them.
 Time to tell fact from fiction!

-Packing your clothes in plastic bags inside your luggage stops the bed bug infestation from spreading!
+- Packing your clothes in plastic bags inside your luggage stops the bed bug infestation from spreading!
 Yes, it’s a relatively good preventative measure.

-- You can also get bed bug on your clothes if you place it in hotel drawers and wooden hangers.
+- You can also get bed bug on your clothes if you place them in hotel drawers and wooden hangers!
+Unfortunately, yes.

-Spreading diatomaceous earth inside your suitcase will repel bed bugs. – True
+- Spreading diatomaceous earth inside your suitcase will repel bed bugs!
+Yes, it plays a role.